 Elsewhere printers are empowered to produce different types of products – be it banners, wallpapers, cylinders or caps – using the same screens.
 Again, this aids that all important productivity.
 Indeed screen printing is brilliantly versatile, accommodating any manner of materials – amongst them glass, fabric, vinyl, foam board, metal and more.
 Many are shocked to learn that the dials on watches are created this way, as too electrode strips for monitoring blood sugar levels.
 Really.

-Screen printing, in most instances, is long lasting.
+Screen printing designs, in most instances,are long lasting.
 When ink is bonded over garments it results in durable, clearer images compared to those created using digital printing.

 Heat-dried screen printing meanwhile allows for repeat washing – the best clothing should neither run nor fade.
 It’s important to remember that additives and coatings can be applied to help with this.
 Such treatments are designed to make ink resistant to the likes of UV rays, scratches, chemicals and moisture.

 Screen printing unquestionably remains the best option for garment design – which has always depended upon a high level of vibrancy when printing onto darker shades.

 As with any process, there are drawbacks.
 It’s not always practical to buy in bulk – but smaller orders and those made on demand can be difficult to accommodate.
 What’s more expenses can spiral with an increase in colours.
 Sadly the more tones a design encompasses, the greater your outlay.

 Furthermore despite best efforts screen printing is not all that eco friendly.
 Endless amounts of water are mixed up with inks and – given the hundreds of thousands of garments produced daily across the globe – this adds up.